MikeDigitize/lazy/README.md

 }
 ```

-An event listener is added to each image upon initialisation of a new `LazyLoad` instance, listening for a custom event `lazyload` which triggers the loading of the image into cache and, once loaded, sets the src attribute of the image so it appears in the document.
+An event listener is added to each lazy image, listening for a custom event `lazyload` which triggers the loading of the image into cache and, once loaded, sets the src attribute of the image so it appears in the document.

-An instance of `LazyLoad` inherits a single method `fireEvent`, which takes an image element as an argument and fires the `lazyload` event on the image.
+An instance of `LazyLoad` inherits a single method `fireEvent`, which takes an image element as an argument and fires the `lazyload` event on the image, triggering its load.

 ```javascript
 // an instance of LazyLoad looks like this